conig/msemtools/README.md

 -----------------

-Where there are multiple outcomes with the same moderators, it can be useful to compare all outcomes and moderators simultaneously.
+Where there are multiple outcomes with the same moderators, it can be useful to visually compare all outcomes and moderators simultaneously.
 A moderation matrix function is supplied for this.

 ``` r